This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - merger control.

 The amendment to the AMA came into full force in December 2020, one-and-a-half years after it was enacted in June 2019.
 This amendment includes the revision of the surcharges scheme and leniency programme.
 In accordance with the amendment, ‘Japanese attorney–client privilege’ was introduced under the JFTC’s rules on investigation.
+No enforcement and investigation under the revised leniency programme and the newly introduced ‘Japanese attorney–client privilege’ was announced in 2021.

 In December 2020, the JFTC filed criminal charges against three pharmaceutical wholesalers and their employees over their alleged bid rigging involving drugs purchased by the Japan Community Healthcare Organisation (JCHO).